danhowett/trace/README.md

 Working an incident and explaining one are different jobs. **TRACE Brief** turns a finished case into a management briefing — visual and narrative-led, for an executive, a board, a client, a regulator or a lessons-learned session.

 Drop in a case `.json` saved from TRACE and it builds six ordered views: an **executive summary** (verdict, impact, dwell time, what's outstanding), a **key-facts** infographic, an **attack progression** along the ATT&CK kill chain, an **IOC timeline**, **host swimlanes**, and a **techniques** breakdown.
 It only reads the file — it never writes back, so it's safe to hand to someone outside the response team.
 Metrics like dwell time are derived from the case data, not re-entered.
 Same offline model and three themes as TRACE.

-### MFIRfinder → TRACE converter (`mfir-to-trace.html`)

-Brings validated findings from an MFIRfinder investigation into a TRACE case.
-Drop in a `findings-<case>.json` or a `validated-<case>.csv` exported from MFIRfinder's report, and it maps each finding to a TRACE indicator — atomic IOCs (hashes, IPs, domains, filenames) where present, behavioural detail otherwise.
-It carries the MITRE technique, tactic, host, timestamp and confidence across, dedupes host-aware, and shows a review screen before you commit.
-Export as a **new case**, or **merge into an existing case** you load into the converter (matching the case exactly and skipping anything already present).

-### Workflow diagram (`trace-workflow.html`)

-A one-page visual walkthrough of the end-to-end process, from data collection through parsing, validation, ingestion, case management and reporting, to the final briefing.

 ---